- Our work

-Nature's Investment Bank: How Marine Protected Areas Contribute to Poverty Reduction: This study proposes a qualitative and a quantitative assessment tools to explore the impact of MPAs on poverty reduction.
+Nature's Investment Bank: How Marine Protected Areas Contribute to Poverty Reduction[PDF]: This study proposes a qualitative and a quantitative assessment tools to explore the impact of MPAs on poverty reduction.

 Tools for Integrating Conservation and Development: The goal of CIFOR's project 'Tools for Integrating Conservation and Development' is to help agencies to design and implement better landscape-level conservation and development projects by learning from the successes and failures of past initiatives and understanding the trade-offs and synergies between livelihoods and conservation.

 Power tools: for policy influence in natural resource management: This website introduces a range of Power Tools with 'how-to' ideas that marginalised people and their allies can use to have a greater positive influence on natural resources policy.